johnwcowan/r7rs-work/CoreSexps.md

-## Introduction
+## Abstract

-This specifies a variant of both S-expressions and ASN.1 Basic Encoding Rules that express Lisp-like datatypes.
+This SRFI specifies Arentheis, a general and extensible method of serializing Scheme data in a way that other languages can straightforwardly handle.
+Arentheis provides a textual format that is a variant of Lisp S-expressions and a binary format that is a subset of ASN.1 Basic Encoding Rules.

-It also arranges for there to be just one encoding for each datum represented, although the textual rules don't quite correspond to any Lisp syntax, and the binary rules don't conform to either ASN.1 Canonical Encoding Rules or ASN.1 Distinguished Encoding Rules.
+It also arranges for there to be just one encoding for each datum represented, although the textual rules don't quite correspond to any Lisp syntax, and the binary rules don't conform to either of the usual subsets ASN.1 Canonical Encoding Rules (CER) or ASN.1 Distinguished Encoding Rules (DER)
-The encodings specified here attempt to provide extensibility and maintain a balance between ease and efficiency of both reading and writing.
+Arentheis provides effectively unlimited extensibility and attempts to maintain a balance between ease and efficiency for both reading and writing.

 ## Issues